sebastien-plutniak/archeoviz/README.md

 ```

   - **run.plots**: TRUE or FALSE.
 Whether to immediately compute and
-    show plots (without requiring the user to click on the buttons in
+    show plots (without requiring the user to click on the “Refresh”
-    the interface).

-### HTML export
+    button).

+### Control Export Formats

   - **html.export** : TRUE or FALSE.
 Whether or not to allow figures to
     be exported as interactive HTML widgets.
+  - **table.export**: TRUE or FALSE.
+Allow or disallow data transfer to
+    [third-party
+    applications](#exports-from-and-to-third-party-applications) in the
+    “Statistics” tab.

 ### URL parameters